laninsky/Making_migrate_files/README.md

 bash step1.sh
 ```

 step1A.R is pulling out all of the loci from each sample file and dumping them into locus.fasta files.
 These are then run through MAFFT as the output of phase_everyone strips indels.
 The (re)-aligned fasta files are then pulled through step1B.R to create a single consensus sequence for each sample.
+During these steps, if the loci names are >15 characters long and/or don't have the *.fasta suffix, they are renamed.
+The map of old loci names to new loci names is spat out to "locikey".

 #Step 2 (building the migrate file): What it needs to work
 -- Your output *.fasta files and numtaxa file from step 1 (or if you are just using this step of the script, a folder of *.fasta files from some other pipeline).
 The numtaxa file (if you are manually constructing it because you didn't come from step 1) is a text file with the number of taxa on the first line e.g.